 Anaconda is a Python distribution which is open-source that aims to simplify package management and deployment.
-Using Anaconda adding and managing virtual environments is easy and quick and does not require terminal know-how.
+After you install Anaconda adding and managing virtual environments is easy and quick and does not require terminal know-how.
 Although if the user wanted to, with a click of a button he could open a terminal into the environment he created.

 Anaconda is a simple way to deploy machine learning projects as well as python editors such as Jupyter Notebook.
 Learning Artificial Intelligence using TensorFlow and Keras is easy and can be done with a few clicks.
-Lets get started;
+Let’s get started and install Anaconda;

 sudo wget https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh